enewe101/cluster-func/README.md

 ```bash
 $ cluf example --nodes=12 --hash=0		# or use -n and -x
 ```
-will instruct `cluf` to hash the first argument before calling the target function to decide which bin the iteration belongs to.
+will instruct `cluf` to hash the first argument of each iteration to decide which bin the iteration belongs to.
 Before hashing, `cluf` calls `str` on the argument (so for this purpose, lists are hashable).

 To use this approach, it's important that the argument selected for hashing has a stable string representation that reflects its value, so passing